 Parking rate, fine & fee adjustments

-- Report to Council - Parking Rate, Fine and Fee Adjustments
+- Report to Council - parking rate, fine and fee adjustments

-- Attachment A – Private Parking – 2015 Kelowna Market Rates
+- Attachment A – Private Parking – 2015 Kelowna market rates

-- PowerPoint Presentation for Council Report
+- Presentation for Council Report

-Base on-street parking rates increased by 75 cents an hour beginning in June 2014.
+Base on-street parking rates increased by 75 cents per hour beginning in June 2014.
 Off-street parking rates were set to remain lower than on-street rates to encourage greater use of off-street parking, leaving on-street spaces more available for short-term use.

 City council also approved the development of specific area parking plans as the next phase of the parking strategy.
 This will allow the City to respond to a number of challenges related to parking in key areas including changes to parking supply; a growing demand for short- and long-term parking in developing areas; and the impacts of increased growth and development on neighbouring residential areas.

-The strategy and area plans will help to ensure there is sufficient parking for customers and visitors to key areas, while at the same time supporting the goal of providing a balanced transportation network from the Official Community Plan, which means encouraging people to carpool, take transit, bike and/or walk to work when possible.
+The strategy and area plans will help to ensure there is sufficient parking for customers and visitors to key areas, while at the same time supporting the goal of providing a balanced transportation network based on the Official Community Plan, which means encouraging people to carpool, take transit, bike and/or walk to work when possible.